kurdt94/k_bookie/README.md

 # k_bookie
 REDM : Bet on fights in the town of Valentine

-This is the first "working" , but mostly untested version.
+This is the first working, but still untested version.
 I'm not sure if I will continue this script.

 # Installation
 - Add k_bookie to your server RESOURCES